-You will take the online chapter quiz in eLearning after you finish each chapter.
+You will take the online chapter quiz in eLearning after you finish each of the 10 chapters.
 The Chapter folder is housed within each module folder.
 Each quiz has 25 or 20 multiple choice and/or true false questions.
 You must complete by the due date as specified in the eLearning Weekly Learning Modules and the syllabus.